bungio20k/hcmut-note/README.md

 # CLASS

-L05
+L05 - attqv

-## HOW TO INSTALL AND RUN THIS PROJECT
+# HOW TO INSTALL AND RUN THIS PROJECT

 On root directory:

-1. `npm install`
+1. `npm install` to install necessary packages.
-1. `npm start`

-This will run the server on port 3001 of the PC
+2. `npm start` to run the server on port 3001 of the PC

-Go back to root directory:
+Open another terminal:

 1. `cd client`
-1. `npm install`
+2. `npm install` to install necessary packages.
-1. `npm start`

-This will run the frontend on port 3000 of the PC.<br>
+3. `npm start` to run the react application on port 3000 of the PC.<br>

 Open http://localhost:3000 to view it in the browser.